 Basic Account: The basic account will be free forever with no account minimums.
 The basic account is akin to a share dealing account you see at most other brokerage platforms but without the fees.

-What Markets and Assets Can You Trade in Via Freetrade?
+What Stocks Can You Trade in on Freetrade?

 Freetrade has no exit fees so you can get up and leave the platform when you wish at no additional charges.

 There are a number of advantages we feel strongly about, the highlights are: